jamf/JAWA/README.md

 *NOTE: To ensure continuity, webhooks created via JAWA should be modified and deleted from JAWA as Jamf Pro (or source of webhook) will automatically be configured/adjusted appropriately.*

-## Version 3.0.1

-- Views:
-  - Success message clean-up
-- Webhooks:
-  - Additional display fields for `SmartGroupMobileDeviceMembershipChange` event

 Find JAWA releases [here.](https://github.com/jamf/JAWA/releases)

+### JAWA v3.0.1 release
+- New features
+    - display fields enabled for `SmartGroupMobileDeviceMembershipChange` event
+    - success banner when creating & editing webhooks
+    - dashboard updated with new counters and links
+    - JAWA version displayed in footer
+- Installer:
+    - NEW!
+RHEL 7+ installer (resolved #9)